Automation Examples

 2. Put the logging file in place to enable logging (once per installation).

 3. Set up the properties file (per recipe).
-For this example, define the properties listed in Properties file for ND container below.
+For this example, define the properties listed in Properties file for ND container.

 4. Run the recipe using the automation script (per recipe).
-For this example, use the script shown in ND container: automation script below.
+For this example, use the script shown in ND container: Automation script.

 Properties file for ND container